Retiree Benefit Program FAQ

 I am a former member of the BCNU, HSA or UPN (NBA) so why am I not eligible?

-• Did not retire as a member of one of the NBA unions.
+• If you did not retire as a member of one of the NBA unions.
 For example, if you terminated employment as a Registered Nurse and member of BCNU at a hospital in BC and went to work at a doctor's office prior to retirement.

-• Were a union member but were employed at a site covered by the Nurses Master and Component Agreement with the provincial government or independent agreement when you retired.
+• If you were a union member but were employed at a site covered by the Nurses Master and Component Agreement with the provincial government or independent agreement when you retired.

-• Retired as an employee in health care but your union was not under the Nurses' Bargaining Association such as the Hospital Employees Union (HEU).
+• If you retired as an employee in health care but your union was not under the Nurses' Bargaining Association such as the Hospital Employees Union (HEU).

-• Have moved into the NBA as an LPN and the transfer of 1% of payroll to the fund is not yet negotiated for your employment category.
+• You have moved into the NBA as an LPN and the transfer of 1% of payroll to the fund is not yet negotiated for your employment category.

-• Were not a member of one of the NBA’s constituent unions for at least two (2) consecutive years at your date of retirement.
+• You were not a member of one of the NBA’s constituent unions for at least two (2) consecutive years at your date of retirement.

-• Did not work the required number of hours within the last two (2) consecutive prior to retirement – 400 (four hundred) hours.
+• You did not work the required number of hours within the last two (2) consecutive prior to retirement – 400 (four hundred) hours.

-• Retired from a non-union position, such as an excluded nurse manager; or
+• You retired from a non-union position, such as an excluded nurse manager; or

-• Are an LPN who retired before April 1, 2024, when contributions to the RBP on behalf of LPNs commenced, as negotiated into the NBA provincial collective agreement.
+• You are an LPN who retired before April 1, 2024, which is the date contributions to the RBP on behalf of LPNs commenced, as negotiated into the NBA Provincial Collective Agreement.

 If I am not eligible, is there an appeals process?
 What are the details?